Tony Hawk in Boom Boom Sabotage

-Tony Hawk in Boom Boom Sabotage is a 2006 computer-animated sports film starring Tony Hawk, produced by Mainframe Entertainment.
+Tony Hawk in Boom Boom Sabotage is a 2006 animated sports film starring Tony Hawk, produced by Mainframe Entertainment.
 FUNimation Entertainment distributed the film in the United States, while Alliance Atlantis distributed it in Canada.
 In Mainframe's earlier versions of the film, it used cel-shaded characters.
 Some of the early designs can still be seen on Mainframe's website.

 Broadcast information

 It has been seen on Cartoon Network and released on DVD.

 YTV premiered the film on March 12, 2007.

 Plot

-Disgruntled circus ringleader Larry Grimley and his band of performers plan to kidnap famous celebrity Tony Hawk and his crew to a remote island as ransom due to Mayor John Dullard (who is Grimley's cousin) destroyed his beloved circus, which Grimley swears vengeance.
-Now its up to a bunch of five skateboarding kids (Kud, Kit, Sage, Switch Mitch and Jessie) to save Tony in time for the Boom Boom HuckJam.
+Disgruntled circus ringleader Larry Grimley and his band of performers plan to kidnap famous celebrity Tony Hawk and his crew to a remote island as ransom due to Mayor John Dullard (who is Grimley's cousin) destroying his beloved circus, for which Grimley swears vengeance.
+Now it is up to a bunch of five skateboarding kids (Kud, Kit, Sage, Switch Mitch and Jessie) to save Tony in time for the Boom Boom HuckJam.